nibanks/quic-cibir/draft-banks-quic-cibir.md

 Transport Parameter (name=cibir_encoding, value=0x30).
 The cibir_encoding
-transport parameter consists of two integer values (represented as variable-length integers) that represent the length and offset to the well-known idenfitier encoded into the client's source connection ID.
+transport parameter consists of two integer values (represented as variable-length integers) that represent the length and offset to the well-known identifier encoded into the client's source connection ID.

 Servers that share a local UDP port using the CIBIR extension unconditionally route received packets according to the CIBIR extension's protocol.
 The